LukaszMarciszewski1/KDC-Olejnik/README.md

 ## Description
+This is a project for a printing company named Olejnik.
 Application for calculating base prices for printing products with option adding a list of suppliers and entering notes stored in localstorage.
 App is not finished yet.